 Giving that quick overview helps everyone understand what it is that they’re actually signing, and helps the rest of the contract make sense.
 Think of it as a quick introduction that will help guide the rest of the text, a bit like an essay.
 So this is a super important part of how to write a contract.

 When you’ve got your quick overview.
 Make sure to have someone from your legal team look over it just to be certain that everything is right.
 You obviously don’t want to accidentally violate a law.

-3. Include all the details needed
+3. How to write a contract: Include all the details needed